How to Minimise Your Cat’s Stress Levels When Going Away

 Traditionally the cattery was the “go-to” for when you need to leave town.
 The main problem with catteries is that they are not your home and certainly don’t smell, sound or feel like home for your cat!
 Whilst your little one will have their own pen, as luxurious as it may appear, it will be unfamiliar and will be viewed by most cats with trepidation.

 The key to minimising stress is to keep everything the same.
-All the major events in your cat’s routine should be identified, and then preserved as much as possible.
+You should identify all the major events in your cat’s routine, and then preserve them as much as possible.

-Pheromone diffusers, such as Feliway, are great but need to be plugged in at least a month before going away.
+Pheromone diffusers, such as Feliway, are great but you should plug them in at least a month before going away.

 Build a rapport with your cat-sitter, but more importantly, let your cat build up a relationship prior to you going away.
 It is vital your cat sitter knows your cat and is well informed of your cat’s routine to make sure you are fully prepared.